theupdateframework/taps/tap13.md

 ## Interaction with TAP 4

-If a client is using TAP 4 to provide mapping metadata to multiple repositories, they MAY provide a TAP 13 targets mapping for each repository.
+If a client is using TAP 4 to provide mapping metadata to multiple repositories, they MAY provide a TAP 13 targets mapping for each repository or group of repositories.
-An optional `target-mapping` field will be added to TAP 4 to provide this mapping when TAP 13 is used.
-This field will contain:
+An optional `targets_mappings` field will be added to TAP 4 to provide this mapping when TAP 13 is used. the mappings will be in resolved in order, so the first mapping will have higher priority than the second, and so on.
+This field will be resolved after the TAP 4 `mapping` field and will contain:

 ```
-"target-mapping": {
+"targets_mappings": {
    "repositories": [REPOSITORY_NAME, ...],
    "targets_rolename": ROLENAME,
    "threshold": THRESHOLD,